trilitech/tezos-developer-docs/src/pages/nft/build-an-nft-marketplace/index.md

 > Note : because we are in web3, buy or sell features are a real payment system using onchain XTZ token as money.
 This differs from traditional web2 applications where you have to integrate payment system and so, pay extra fees.

 # Glossary

-## What are NFTs?

-A non-fungible token is a unique and non-interchangeable unit of data stored on a digital ledger.
-NFTs can be used to represent easily-reproducible items such as photos, videos, audio, and other types of digital files as unique items, and use blockchain technology to establish a verified and public proof of ownership.

 ## What is IPFS?